 Cyrus II founded the Persian Empire.
 He rebelled against his Mede overlords and embarked in successful military campaigns cementing the empire he built through a policy of tolerance.

-The Persian King fought for dominance against the Mede King Astyages who he defeated in the Battle of Pasargadae.
+The Persian King fought for dominance against the Mede King Astyages.
+They clashed and Cyrus emerged victorious in the Battle of Pasargadae.
 From then on, the Persians and the Medes united laying the foundations of the Empire.

-He then turned his attention to expanding his dominions beyond and marched against Anatolia.
-There he defeated the powerful Kingdom of Lydia and its legendary wealthy King Croesus.
-To consolidate his rule in Anatolia, instead of slaying his beaten foe, he befriend King Croesus who later became advisor.
-After Anatolia, he then conquered another prosperous city – Babylon.
-After the city fell, Cyrus did not sack the city, rather he respected the people of Babylon and their religion by paying homage to the Babylonian deity of Marduk.
+He then turned his attention to expanding into Anatolia.
+This pitted him against the powerful and wealthy Kingdom of Lydia and its legendary King Croesus.
+Cyrus won and to consolidate his rule, instead of slaying his beaten foe, he befriended King Croesus making him later his advisor.
+Following Anatolia, he marched against the prosperous city of Babylon.
+Again, Cyrus won, the city fell, he prevented a sacking of the city.
+Rather, he respected the Babylonian and their religion by paying homage to their deity Marduk.

-Cyrus pacified conquered territories through the practice of tolerance that united the Empire into a single realm despite differences in culture, religion, and language of its population.
-He respected local culture and even took part himself.
-The empire turned multilingual with several languages used from Old Persian language to various others such as Elamite, Akkadian, and Aramaic.
-It later expanded with Greek and Egypt as the Empire expanded.
-This created an atmosphere of security and status quo.
-Hence, toleration and embrace of diversity contributed to the success of the Empire.
+A key to Cyrus’s quick pacification of conquered people lay in his tolerance.
+It united the Empire into a single realm despite the diverse culture, religion, and language of its population.
+He respected local culture and even took part in religious rituals and festivals.
+The empire became multilingual with several languages used from Old Persian language to, Akkadian, and Aramaic and later Greek then Egyptian.
+This fostered continuity, stability and safety.
+Hence, tolerance and diversity contributed to the success of the Empire.

-Jews also fared better under the Persians.
+Jews enjoyed this vibe.
 Cyrus the Great liberated them from the Babylonian yolk and allowed them to return to their homeland Israel.
 He also promised to them to return their treasures plundered by the Babylonians from their conquest decades ago.

 Cyrus the Great’s reign ended with his fall in battle in 529 BCE during a campaign to crush the Scythian tribe called Massageta.